ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 The competition will be double-elimination style which means if your team is beat once, you still have a chance to win Robotathon!
 However if your team is defeated two times, you will be eliminated

-Your team will receive a ping pong ball at the beginning of every round as ammo to destroy the Aggienator
+Your team will receive one ping pong ball at the beginning of every round as ammo to destroy the Aggienator

 ## Challenges
 The premise of this year's game requires each team to break into Dr. Jeffrey Doofenshmirtz’s evil lab, navigate the dangerous traps and obstacles, and finally help Perry destroy the Aggienator!